-Activate IdentityWorks Credit 3B Now in Three Easy Steps
+Activate IdentityWorks Now in Three Easy Steps

-1. ENROLL by: (Your code will not work after this date.)
-2. VISIT the Experian IdentityWorks website to enroll: 3.
-PROVIDE the Activation Code:

-If you have questions about the product, need assistance with identity restoration or would like an alternative to enrolling in Experian IdentityWorks online, please contact Experian's customer care team at 877-288-8057.
+ENROLL by: (Your code will not work after this date.)
+VISIT the Experian IdentityWorks website to enroll: PROVIDE the Activation Code: If you have questions about the product, need assistance with identity restoration or would like an alternative to enrolling in Experian IdentityWorks online, please contact Experian's customer care team at by no later than 5:59 pm CT .
 Be prepared to provide engagement number as proof of eligibility for the identity restoration services by Experian.

-ADDITIONAL DETAILS REGARDING YOUR 12-MONTH EXPERIAN IDENTITYWORKS CREDIT 3B MEMBERSHIP:

-A credit card is not required for enrollment in Experian IdentityWorks Credit 3B.
+ADDITIONAL DETAILS REGARDING YOUR EXPERIAN IDENTITYWORKS CREDIT 3B MEMBERSHIP: A credit card is not required for enrollment in Experian IdentityWorks Credit 3B.
 You can contact Experian immediately without needing to enroll in the product regarding any fraud issues.
 Identity Restoration specialists are available to help you address credit and non-credit related fraud.

-Once you enroll in Experian IdentityWorks, you will have access to the following additional features:

-- Experian credit report at signup: See what information is associated with your credit file.
-Daily credit reports are available for online members only. - Credit Monitoring: Actively monitors Experian, Equifax and Transunion files for indicators of fraud. - Experian IdentityWorks ExtendCARETM: You receive the same high-level of Identity Restoration support even after your Experian IdentityWorks membership has expired. - \$1 Million Identity Theft Insurance: Provides coverage for certain costs and unauthorized electronic fund transfers.

-Activate your membership today at https://www.experianidworks.com/3bcredit or call 877-288-8057 to register with the activation code above.
+Once you enroll in Experian IdentityWorks, you will have access to the following additional features: Experian credit report at signup: See what information is associated with your credit file.
+Daily credit reports are available for online members only.
+Credit Monitoring: Actively monitors Experian, Equifax and Transunion files for indicators of fraud.
+Identity Restoration: Identity Restoration specialists are immediately available to help you address credit and non-credit related fraud.
+Experian IdentityWorks ExtendCARETM: You receive the same high-level of Identity Restoration support even after your Experian IdentityWorks membership has expired. \$1 Million Identity Theft Insurance: Provides coverage for certain costs and unauthorized electronic fund transfers.
+Activate your membership today at or call to register with the activation code above.
 What you can do to protect your information: There are additional actions you can consider taking to reduce the chances of identity theft or fraud on your account(s).
-Please refer to www.ExperianIDWorks.com/restoration for this information.
-If you have any questions about IdentityWorks, need help understanding something on your credit report or suspect that an item on your credit report may be fraudulent, please contact Experian's customer care team at 877-288-8057.
+Please refer to for this information.
+If you have any questions about IdentityWorks, need help understanding something on your credit report or suspect that an item on your credit report may be fraudulent, please contact Experian's customer care team at

-^{} Offline members will be eligible to call for additional reports quarterly after enrolling.

-^{} Identity theft insurance is underwritten by insurance company subsidiaries or affiliates of American International Group, Inc. (AIG).
-The description herein is a summary and intended for informational purposes only and does not include all terms, conditions and exclusions of the policies described.
+$^{\} Offline\ members\ will\ be\ eligible\ to\ call\ for\ additional\ reports\ quarterly\ after\ enrolling.$

+^{} The Identity Theft Insurance is underwritten and administered by American Bankers Insurance Company of Florida, an Assurant company.
 Please refer to the actual policies for terms, conditions, and exclusions of coverage.
 Coverage may not be available in all jurisdictions.